-Barack Obama earned $400,000 a year throughout his entire eight-year term as President of the United States.
-On April 15, 2016, Mr. Obama released his 2015 tax returns, which showed that he and his wife filed jointly and reported an adjusted gross income of $436,065.
-They paid $81,472 in taxes according to their 18.7 percent tax rate.
+Obama’s net worth is in part due to earning $400,000 a year throughout his entire eight-year term as president of the United States.
+On April 15, 2016, Obama released his 2015 tax returns, which showed that the former president and Michelle Obama filed jointly and reported an adjusted gross income of $436,065.
+They paid $81,472 in taxes according to their 18.7% tax rate.
 They also donated a total of $64,066 to more than 30 charities.

 A Timeline of Barack Obama’s Wealth